North-Eastern State

 North-Eastern State is a former administrative division of Nigeria.
 It was created on 27 May 1967 from parts of the Northern Region.
 Its capital was the city of Maiduguri.
-The North-Eastern is also full of agriculture and food.

-On 3 February 1976, the state was divided into Bauchi, Borno and Gongola states.
+On 3 February 1976, two states were carved out of North-Eastern state, namely Bauchi state and Gongola state, and the remaining portion of the North-Eastern state was renamed to Borno state.
+The North-Eastern state was divided into Bauchi, Borno and Gongola states.
 Gombe State was later split out of Bauchi, Yobe State from Borno and Gongola was split into Taraba State and Adamawa State.